-Jedediah Smith, one of the nation’s most important trapper-explorers, is killed by Comanche Indians on the Santa Fe Trail.
+Jedediah Smith, one of the nation’s most important trapper-explorers, is killed by Comanche tribesman on the Santa Fe Trail.

-Smith’s role in opening up the Far West was not fully appreciated until modern scholars examined the records of his far-ranging journeys.
+Smith’s role in exploring the Far West was not fully realized until modern scholars examined the records of his far-ranging journeys.
 As with all of the mountain men, Smith ventured west as a practical businessman working for eastern fur companies.
 His goal was to find new territories to trap beaver and otter and make trading contacts with Native Americans.

 Nonetheless, beginning in 1822 when he made his first expedition with the fur trader William Ashley, Smith’s travels provided information on western geography and potential trails that were invaluable to later pioneers.
 Smith’s most important accomplishment was his rediscovery in 1824 of the South Pass, an easy route across the Rocky Mountains in modern-day western Wyoming.
 The first Anglo-Americans to cross the pass were fur traders returning east from a Pacific Coast trading post in 1812, yet the news of their discovery was never publicized.
 Smith, by contrast, established the South Pass as a well-known and heavily traveled route for fur trappers.
 A few decades later, it became a part of the Oregon Trail and greatly reduced the obstacles faced by wagon trains heading to Oregon and California.